This is what a zero-emissions city looks like

 On streets in downtown Oslo, former parking spaces are now bike lanes and parklets with benches and gardens.
 Since the city made the change, converting hundreds of parking spaces in 2017 and 2018, car traffic has steeply dropped, falling 28% by 2019.
 At rush hour in the city center, people walk, bike, and wait for trams and buses instead of sitting in traffic.

-It’s one of several changes that the city is making to reach an ambitious goal: By 2030, the city’s government plans to for it to be essentially a zero-emissions city, cutting greenhouse gas emissions by 95% compared to 2009, something that city leaders see as necessary to meet the world’s climate goals.
+It’s one of several changes that the city is making to reach an ambitious goal: By 2030, the city’s government plans for it to be essentially a zero-emissions city, cutting greenhouse gas emissions by 95% compared to 2009, something that city leaders see as necessary to meet the world’s climate goals.
 “It’s still possible to combat climate change in alignment with the Paris agreement,” says Hilde Solli, a senior advisor in the city’s climate agency, which released a new climate strategy earlier this summer.
 Cities like Oslo, she says, have a key role to play, because the majority of the world’s emissions come from cities.

 Norway already runs on renewable electricity, so Oslo has some advantages.
 But it will still have to radically change.
 Transportation accounts for roughly half of the city’s direct emissions; one part of the strategy is to make it more appealing to walk, bike, or take public transit than to drive, and to make sure that the cars left on the road are electric.
-A large part of this involves tolls on cars entering the city, which gives the city more money to pay for new projects.
+A large part of this involves tolls on cars entering the city, which give the city more money to pay for new projects.
 “We have an ambitious cycle strategy,” says Solli.
 “We make it cheaper and more attractive to travel by public transport by financing parts of it with public money, and through the toll ring.
 The toll ring in Oslo makes is more expensive to drive, makes it more expensive to choose a [gas] or diesel car than an electric car, and it finances public transport and bike lanes.”
 As car traffic falls, it’s also safer to walk or bike: The city had no pedestrian or cyclist deaths in 2019.
 In Portland, Oregon, with roughly the same population and similar traffic safety goals, 49 people were killed by cars in the same year.

 Oslo now has dozens of electric buses and is transitioning to electric ferries; by 2028, all public transportation will be zero-emissions.
 DHL and Norway Post, the national mail service, have already started testing electric cargo bikes to deliver packages.
 (Cargo bikes have the second advantage of making it easier to move through traffic, so it’s possible to make more deliveries in the same amount of time.)
 Every car on the road will be required to be electric by the end of the decade.
 Nearly a quarter of the cars passing the toll ring into the city are already electric, and 60% of new cars sold are electric, with sales spurred by policies like a national exemption on taxes and cheaper parking rates inside Oslo.
 At the Port of Oslo—a major port that now aims to be the first zero-emissions port in the world—ships will be able to plug in and run on electricity while they sit at the shore.

 Construction is another source of emissions, and the city is working with the construction industry on a shift from diesel equipment to electric.
-A network of construction companies have set their own climate goals, and the city also uses public procurement to help shift the market.
+A network of construction companies has set their own climate goals, and the city also uses public procurement to help shift the market.
 “Municipal construction projects represent as much as 20% of the total construction market in Oslo, so the city itself has considerable market power,” says Solli.
 “We now have common tender criteria for all municipal projects that reward zero-emission construction equipment in all tender competitions.
 Giving these kinds of incentives to roughly 20% of the market will contribute to shifting the whole market.”
 The city is also partnering with other cities to generate demand for new, zero-emissions construction equipment.

 Buildings will have to become more efficient and run on more local energy, including installing solar panels on roofs and creating heat from sources like the local sewage system, waste incineration, and data centers.
 At local incineration plants, the city plans to capture and store CO2 emissions, while also working to reduce overall waste.